 Chartered surveyor's report to assess the state of a property and its value but not a detailed structural survey.

-A list of furnishings and contents of a leased property to determine any dilapidation during the tenancy.
+A list of furnishings and contents of the leased property to determine any dilapidation during the tenancy.

 Land registry fee